ivonunes/plumekit/docs/bindings.md

   adapters (D1/R2/KV) are wired in the Wasm worker composition and configured via `wrangler.toml`.
 - **Config** (connection strings, secrets, paths) is **runtime**, via a neutral provider.
-Never a compiled-in value, never a direct `env` read in app code.
+It is never a compiled-in value and never a direct `env` read in app code.

 ### Secrets